rachaelkalicun/evercooked_blog/source/blog/cafe-au-lait.html.md

 ---
-title: Café Au Lait
+title: "New Orleans Café au Lait Recipe: A Tradition of Chicory and Coffee"
-on_page_title: The Ritual of New Orleans Café au Lait
+on_page_title: "The Heart of New Orleans: Café au Lait and Chicory"
 blog: blog
 date: "2025-02-10"
 tags: cafe au lait, recipe, mardi gras, new orleans, lent, coffee
 layout: post
-description: The deep, roasted flavor of chicory balances the richness of warm milk, creating a drink that’s both bold and comforting.
+description: Discover the rich history and flavor of New Orleans café au lait.
+This recipe blends coffee and roasted chicory, creating a comforting drink with a deep cultural legacy.
+Perfect for enjoying with beignets or on its own.
 featured_image: /images/mardi-gras-2025/featured/cafe-au-lait.jpg
 full_image: /images/mardi-gras-2025/cafe-au-lait.jpg
 category: drink
 cuisine: Creole
 ingredients:
-  - 4 tbsp coarsely ground coffee
+  - 3 tbsp coarsely ground coffee
-  - 1 tbsp roasted chicory
+  - 3 tbsp roasted chicory
   - 2 cups water
   - 1 cup whole milk
-  - 1–2 tsp sugar (optional)
+  - 1–2 tbsp sugar (optional)
 instructions:
   - Mix the ground coffee and chicory in a French press.
-  - Heat the water just below boiling and pour it over the grounds.
+  - Boil the water and pour it over the grounds.
 Stir gently and steep for 4 minutes before pressing.
   - Heat the milk in a saucepan over medium heat.
 Stir in sugar if using, dissolving it completely.
 Just before it reaches a simmer, remove from heat.
-  - Pour equal parts coffee and hot milk into a mug.
-Stir gently and sip slowly.
+  - Pour equal parts coffee and hot milk into a mug or small bowl.
+Stir gently, sip slowly, and dip your beignets if desired.
 ---

-Café au lait in New Orleans is more than coffee with milk—it's tradition in a cup.
-The deep, roasted flavor of chicory balances the richness of warm milk, creating a drink that’s both bold and comforting.
-Sipped alongside beignets dusted in powdered sugar, it’s a taste of the city’s French and Creole heritage.
+Café au lait in New Orleans is more than just coffee with milk.
+It’s a tradition.
+During the Civil War, the French Creole community in New Orleans began adding chicory to coffee when it was in short supply, stretching the coffee and making it last longer.
+Over time, this became a part of the city’s coffee culture, especially in places like Café du Monde, where it’s still added.

-Making it at home is an exercise in simplicity and rhythm.
-The steps are few, but each plays a role in creating that signature balance of strength and smoothness.

-Café au lait is best enjoyed unrushed.
-Whether in a quiet morning moment or shared with company, it’s a small ritual that carries the warmth of New Orleans with every cup.
+For my own version of this tradition, I use half coffee and half roasted chicory.
+I also serve it in a bowl like in France.

 ## Ingredients

-- 4 tbsp coarsely ground coffee
+- 3 tbsp coarsely ground coffee
-- 1 tbsp roasted chicory
+- 3 tbsp roasted chicory
 - 2 cups water
 - 1 cup whole milk
-- 1–2 tsp sugar (optional)
+- 1–2 tbsp sugar (optional)

 ## Instructions

 ### **1. Brew the Coffee**
 Mix the ground coffee and chicory in a French press.
-Heat the water just below boiling and pour it over the grounds.
+Boil the water and pour it over the grounds.
 Stir gently and steep for 4 minutes before pressing.

 ### **2. Warm the Milk**
 Heat the milk in a saucepan over medium heat.
 Stir in sugar if using, dissolving it completely.
 Just before it reaches a simmer, remove from heat.

 ### **3. Combine & Serve**
-Pour equal parts coffee and hot milk into a mug.
-Stir gently and sip slowly.
+Pour equal parts coffee and hot milk into a mug or small bowl.
+Stir gently, sip slowly, and dip your beignets if desired.